Identifying Aboriginal and/or Torres Strait Islander children - advice

 Introduction

-• Aboriginal specific services are offered to the child and family as early as possible.
+• Aboriginal-led supports and services are offered and provided to the child early; and

 Children and young people are entitled to have their culture known, respected and nurtured.